ellykits/neat-form/README.md

 gender.options.female = Femelle
 ```

 The implementation uses Android's resource bundles so translations can be provided for all variations supported by Android.
 This includes specifying language, script, country and variant.
-See the [android documentation](https://developer.android.com/reference/java/util/ResourceBundle) for more.
+See the android documentation [Resource Bundle](https://developer.android.com/reference/java/util/ResourceBundle) and [Locale](https://developer.android.com/reference/java/util/Locale) for more on locales and valid language codes.

 **NB:** In this Multi-Language Support implementation, the localization respects the device language settings